Practice Areas: Land Development & Use

 Known for being tenacious and thorough, Robert’s practice encompasses convincing local governments to recognize previously established vested rights under Chapter 245, Texas Local Government Code; assisting purchasers of real property by preparing assessments of applicable development regulations; and representing landowners in condemnation and potential condemnation matters.

-In addition to vested rights, Robert’s practice also includes addressing and countering other tactics used to stop and limit land development.
-Such tactics include the listing of species as endangered, frequent changes to regulations and tree preservation ordinances.
+Robert assists landowners and developers in the creation and protection of vested development rights through annexation and development agreements with local governments.
+His practice also includes addressing and countering other tactics used to stop and limit land development, such as the listing of species as endangered by the federal government, frequent changes to regulations, and tree preservation ordinances.

 He also assists with local permitting of telecommunication towers.

 Early in his career, Robert represented the University of Texas System in its negotiations with the City of Austin that led to the first Brackenridge Development Agreement.
 Later, he represented the Del Valle ISD regarding the relocation of Del Valle ISD schools during the construction of Austin-Bergstrom International Airport.

 Between 1997 and 2004, he worked on entitling the Ribelin Ranch, a 719-acre property in Northwest Austin.
 He led the efforts to obtain a Section 10A permit under the Endangered Species Act, secure federal funding to purchase 319 acres for the Balcones Canyonlands Preserve and obtain PUD zoning.

 In 2012, Robert represented Hines in the re-negotiation of its the development agreement with the City of Lago Vista for the Tessera on Lake Travis project, and assisted in the formation of a Public Improvement District for the development.
 In 2016, he drafted and successfully negotiated with the City of Kyle an Annexation and Development Agreement for the nearly 3,000-acre Nance-Bradshaw Ranch.